What is a standard portrait session?

 How many images do I get?

 After the shoot I send you a gallery with a generous selection of images from the shoot and you get to choose your favorites.
-If five isn't enough I'll retouch and provide additional photos $35 per image.
-If you want more than ten we can talk bulk retouching rates.
+If you decide you want more images from your preview gallery than we accounted for in your estimate you are welcome to purchase à la carte images at the rate given in your estimate.

 Where is your studio?